ballerina-platform/ballerina-dev-website/spec/http/spec.md

 #### 2.3.5.
 Return types
-The resource function supports anydata, error?, http:Response and http:StatusCodeResponse as return types.
+The resource method supports anydata, error?, http:Response and http:StatusCodeResponse as return types.
 Whenever user returns a particular output, that will result in an HTTP response to the caller who initiated the call.
 Therefore, user does not necessarily depend on the `http:Caller` and its remote methods to proceed with the response.